0x01sudipta/zsh_history_clean_restore/README.md

 # zsh_history_clean_restore
-These script will help you to hide your command history and restore those when needed.
+This script is to help you hide and restore your command history when needed.

 # Usage
 # Clone Repository